-LEDES billing is commonly requested by the law firm’s client and the client will dictate the type of LEDES format to use as well as what LEDES system to upload to.
-The law firm will save countless hours during the billing process by creating LEDES invoices as well as maintaining transparency and clarity with its clients.
+You will save countless hours during the billing process by using LEDES invoices.
+You will also have transparency and clarity between you and your clients.
 Standardizing your legal invoices with an electronic billing system that integrates LEDES is a modern way to run your billing process.

 What legal accounting software should I use for LEDES billing?